 BEREC also considers that not all oligopolies raise competition issues and therefore oligopolies are not necessarily always problematic.
-Oligopolistic market settings are only of concern when they result in significant consumer harm/welfare loss, thus requiring regulatory action to address evident or potential market failures.
+Oligopolistic market settings are only of concern when they contribute to a non-competitive market outcome, resulting in significant consumer harm/welfare loss, thus requiring regulatory action to address evident or potential market failures.

-Indeed, according to economic theory, oligopolistic outcomes can range from competitive, effective oligopolistic competition in which no super-normal profit is made, to non-competitive market outcomes.
-These outcomes may be the result of tacitly colluding oligopolies (joint dominance) or of tight oligopolies where coordination does not occur but the market structure is not conducive to efficient competition.
+Indeed, according to economic theory, oligopolistic outcomes can range from competitive, effective oligopolistic competition in which no super-normal profit is made, to non- or subcompetitive market outcomes.
+These outcomes may be the result of tacitly colluding oligopolies (joint dominance) or of tight oligopolies where coordination does not occur but the market structure is not conducive to effective competition.